 Place: Auditorium B210E/B211E Meeting Room,

 San Diego Supercomputer Center, UC San Diego Campus, La Jolla, CA

 All participants are expected to prepare a talk or presentation.
 Please submit an extended abstract related to one of the topics below with your registration, no later than March 8.
 We will evaluate the abstracts and notify the authors about acceptance by March 18.
 Accepted abstracts will be posted publicly on the workshop page.

-This year we will not limit talks to active measurements, e.g., I am interested in exploring with folks what can be done with passive measeurements from the home to help inform questions like "how much traffic goes further than one AS hop" away?
+This year we will not limit talks to active measurements, e.g., I am interested in exploring with folks what can be done with passive measurements from the home to help inform questions like "how much traffic goes further than one AS hop away?", and "what measurements should be sustained over time for research and informing-policy purposes?".
 Other topics of interest for the agenda include (but are not limited to) the following: